James0711/altschool-second_semester_assessment/README.md

-Second Semester Assignment 1
+ALTSCHOOL SECOND SEMESTER ASSIGNMENT

-Creat a FastAPI with the following specifications
+Creating a FastAPI project with the following specifications:

-A student resource.
+A Student resource.
 Each student will have:
-Id(int)
+1. Id (int)
-Name(str)
+2. Name(str)
-Age(int)
-Sex(str)
-Height(str)
+3. Age (int)
+4. Sex (str)
+5. Height (float)

-For data storage, use an in-meaning storage(python dictionary)
+For data storage, use an in-memory storage (Python dictionary)

-Create endpoint to do the following
+1. Create endpoints to do the following:
-Create a student resource
+2. Create a Student resource
-Retrieve a student resource(one student and many students) Update a student resource
+3. Retrieve a Student resource (one Student and many Students)
+4. Update a Student resource
-Delete a student resource
+5. Delete a Student resource